GaryB432/gb-lerna/packages/cli/README.md

 Optionally you can prepend a path to the name argument such as `path/to/name`.

 Use `--kind class` to create a JavaScript class and test.
-Use `--kind functions` (the default) to create a new module for exporting functions or values and a test for the module.
+Use `--kind values` (the default) to create a new module for exporting functions, objects or primitive values and a test for the module.

 ```
 Options:
-  -k, --kind <kind>  the kind of module (choices: "class", "functions")
+  -k, --kind <kind>  the kind of module (choices: "class", "values")
   --no-test          skip spec file
   -h, --help         display help for command
 ```